-The women in our senior management roles and at Director level are continuously passionate about addressing the stereotypical views that unfortunately continue to exist in our industry and promote the message that construction is just as much for women as it is for men.
+The women in our senior management roles and at Director level are continuously passionate about addressing the stereotypical views that continue to exist in our industry and promote the message that construction is just as much for women as it is for men.
+This is very much supported by our male Directors and the males in our senior management roles.

 We continue to challenge the stereotypical views and provide encouragement to our employees to help us break down those perceived barriers and demonstrate that this is an industry for everyone that offers stability, opportunities for progression and is rewarding.
-We took the opportunity during Women in Construction Week a short while ago to promote this with a number of powerful materials produced by our inspirational female employees.

-Our Bell Group Ltd median gender pay gap has reduced considerably this year from 20.75% to 10.58% despite the continued growth of our organisation.
-Our total headcount at the last reporting period was 1,888.
-This has increased to 1,946 in the current reporting period.
+Our Bell Group Ltd median gender pay gap is also now in favour of females by -1.54%.
+In addition, the median average hourly rate for females has increased to 13.89 from 12.43 last year.
+Over the years, we have seen this reducing considerably despite the continued growth of our organisation.
 The growth of our organisation has been in line with carefully developed strategies including attracting and retaining females in some of our more senior, higher paid roles.